-1. Accuracy of Information: all information provided by the Applicant/Subscriber is accurate, complete, and up to date, both in the Certificate request and as otherwise requested by SSL.com in connection with the issuance of the Certificate(s) to be supplied by SSL.com;
+- 1) Accuracy of Information: all information provided by the Applicant/Subscriber is accurate, complete, and up to date, both in the Certificate request and as otherwise requested by SSL.com in connection with the issuance of the Certificate(s) to be supplied by SSL.com; - 2) Protection of Private Key: Subscriber shall take all reasonable measures to maintain sole control of, keep confidential, and properly protect at all times the Private Key that corresponds to the Public Key to be included in the requested Certificate(s) (and any associated activation data or device, e.g. password or token); - 3) Acceptance of Certificate: Subscriber will review and verify the Certificate contents for accuracy; - 4) Use of Certificate: Subscriber shall install and use the Certificate solely in compliance with all applicable laws, solely in accordance with the Subscriber Agreement and solely for the purposes it was intended to be used for.
+For Code Signing Certificates, the Subscriber shall not knowingly sign software that contains Suspect Code and use the EV Code Signing Certificate as follows: - a) only to sign code that complies with the requirements set forth in these Guidelines; - b) solely in compliance with all applicable laws;

-- 2. Protection of Private Key: Subscriber shall take all reasonable measures to maintain sole control of, keep confidential, and properly protect at all times the Private Key that corresponds to the Public Key to be included in the requested Certificate(s) (and any associated activation data or device, e.g. password or token); - 3.
-Acceptance of Certificate: Subscriber will review and verify the Certificate contents for accuracy; - 4.
-Use of Certificate: Subscriber shall install and use the Certificate solely in compliance with all applicable laws, solely in accordance with the Subscriber Agreement and solely for the purposes it was intended to be used for.
-For Code Signing Certificates, the Subscriber shall not knowingly sign software that contains Suspect Code and use the EV Code Signing Certificate as follows: - 1. only to sign code that complies with the requirements set forth in these Guidelines; - 2. solely in compliance with all applicable laws; - 3. solely for authorized company business; and - 4. solely in accordance with the Subscriber Agreement; - 5.
-Reporting and Revocation: Subscriber shall promptly cease using a Certificate and its associated Private Key, and promptly request SSL.com to revoke the Certificate, in the event that: - 1. any information in the Certificate is, or becomes, incorrect or inaccurate, or - 2. there is any actual or suspected misuse or compromise of the Subscriber's Private Key associated with the Public Key included in the Certificate; - 3.
-For Code Signing Certificates, there is evidence that the certificate was used to sign Suspect Code; - 6.
-Termination of Use of Certificate: An obligation and warranty to promptly cease all use of the Private Key corresponding to the Public Key included in the Certificate upon expiration or revocation of that Certificate; - 7.
-Responsiveness: An obligation to respond to SSL.com's instructions concerning Key Compromise or Certificate misuse within a specified time period; - 8.
-Acknowledgment and Acceptance: An acknowledgment and acceptance that SSL.com is entitled to revoke the certificate immediately if the Applicant were to violate the terms of the Subscriber Agreement or if SSL.com discovers that the Certificate is being used to enable criminal activities such as phishing attacks, fraud, or the distribution of malware.
+- c) solely for authorized company business; and - d) solely in accordance with the Subscriber Agreement; - 5) Reporting and Revocation: Subscriber has an obligation and warranty to: - a) promptly request revocation of the Certificate, and cease using it and its associated Private Key, if there is any actual or suspected misuse or compromise of the Subscriber's Private Key associated with the Public Key included in the Certificate, - b) promptly request revocation of the Certificate, and cease using it, if any information in the Certificate is or becomes incorrect or inaccurate, and - c) for Code Signing Certificates, promptly request revocation of the Certificate, and cease using it and its associated Private Key, if there is evidence that the certificate was used to sign Suspect Code; - 6) Termination of Use of Certificate: An obligation and warranty to promptly cease all use of the Private Key corresponding to the Public Key included in the Certificate upon expiration or revocation of that Certificate; - 7) Responsiveness: An obligation to respond to SSL.com's instructions concerning Key Compromise or Certificate misuse within a specified time period; - 8) Acknowledgment and Acceptance: An acknowledgment and acceptance that SSL.com is entitled to revoke the certificate immediately if the Applicant were to violate the terms of the Subscriber Agreement or if SSL.com discovers that the Certificate is being used to enable criminal activities such as phishing attacks, fraud, or the distribution of malware.